List of DC Comics characters: C: Core

-Core is a fictional character appearing in American comic books published by DC Comics.
+Core is a character appearing in American comic books published by DC Comics.

 Pavlo Stupka was a Ukrainian soldier with radioactive powers and functioning as living nuclear reactor, known as Core.
 He was chosen by Mister Bones to participate in a version of Stormwatch.

+Jim Corrigan

+Jim Corrigan is the name of three different characters in American comic books published by DC Comics.

+Jim Corrigan (Black Lightning supporting character)

+An African American police officer based in Metropolis who worked with both Jimmy Olsen and Black Lightning.
+He first appeared in Superman's Pal Jimmy Olsen #149 (May 1972).
+He later became a regular supporting character in the series Black Lightning beginning with issue #4.

+Jim Corrigan (Corrupt Gotham officer)

+Holding no relation to the Spectre's version, Jim Corrigan is a Crime Scene Unit officer in the Gotham City Police Department who routinely abuses his position by selling crime scene memorabilia such as bullets, as well as more extravagant items lost by villains Although the internal affairs division is aware of Corrigan's activities, they cannot interfere due to an explosive encounter between Corrigan and Renee Montoya, of the Major Crimes Unit, when Crispus Allen is accused of murder.
+Corrigan kills Allen when he begins investigating him, with Montoya resigning from the GCPD in response.
+Corrigan is later shot and killed by Allen's young son Mal; later stories instead identify Corrigan's killer as Mal's brother Jacob.

 Inza Cramer

-Inza Cramer (also Inza Sanders or Inza Cramer Nelson) is a fictional character appearing American comic books published by DC Comics, first appearing in More Fun Comics #55 (1940), created by Gardner Fox and Howard Sherman.
-The character is typically portrayed as love interest and partner of the first Kent Nelson, whom is a fellow archaeologist and is the superhero, Doctor Fate.
+Inza Cramer (also Inza Sanders or Inza Cramer Nelson) is a character appearing in American comic books published by DC Comics, first appearing in More Fun Comics #55 (1940), created by Gardner Fox and Howard Sherman.
+The character is typically portrayed as love interest and partner of the first Kent Nelson, who is a fellow archaeologist and is the superhero Doctor Fate.
 Later, the character becomes the fourth Doctor Fate and is later succeeded by Jared Stevens and eventually dies.
-A newer version of the character would briefly appear in DC Rebirth with a similar history.